 Those coming to NGSS from states with inquiry standards will have to pay especially close attention to the eight science and engineering practices listed above.
 Schools that perform poorly on standardized inquiry testing can expect similar performance under NGSS.

-Next Generation Science Standards offer a three-dimensional system of performance expectations.
+Next Generation Science Standards are a Three-Dimensional System of Performance Expectations

 The purpose of pivoting from standards to performance expectations is to position the new standards as a context for learning in three dimensions: science and engineering practices, disciplinary core ideas, and crosscutting concepts.
 Each dimension is designed to be interdependent.
 This allows the performance expectations and the three dimensions to act as a system to inform curriculum and instruction.

-NGSS makes grade-level-specific recommendations for some standards.
+NGSS makes grade-level-specific recommendation for some standards.
 However, the NGSS, as well as every adoptive state, have made it clear that standards are not curriculum.
 But what does that mean?

-The job of curriculum and instruction is to nurture students' understanding so that they can perform the expectation as a result of the instruction they receive.
+The job of curriculum and instruction is to nurture students' understanding so that they will be able to perform the expectation as a result of the instruction they receive.
 The NGSS performance expectations are not specific tasks or contexts that students must learn.
 That was the model under the old standards.

 While mastery of grade-level-specific standards is important in that grade level, those standards are not the only standards that should be taught.
 Effective STEM instruction needs to reinforce and build upon standards from prior grade levels while also introducing standards from future grade levels.